Transimpedance amplifier: With compensation

-The Bode plot of a transimpedance amplifier that has a compensation capacitor in the feedback path is shown in Fig. 5, where the compensated feedback factor plotted as a reciprocal, 1/β, starts to roll off before fi, reducing the slope at the intercept.
+The Bode plot of a transimpedance amplifier with a compensation capacitor in the feedback path is shown in Fig. 5.
+The compensated feedback factor is plotted as a reciprocal, 1/β, and starts to roll off before fi, reducing the slope at the intercept.
 The loop gain is still unity, but the total phase shift is not a full 360°.
 One of the requirements for oscillation is eliminated with the addition of the compensation capacitor, and so the circuit has stability.
 This also reduces the gain peaking, producing a flatter overall response.

 There are several methods used to calculate the compensation capacitor's value.
-A compensation capacitor that has a too large value will reduce the bandwidth of the amplifier.
-If the capacitor is too small, then oscillation may occur.
+Excessive capacitance will reduce the amplifier's bandwidth, while too little capacitance may produce oscillation.
 One difficulty with this method of phase compensation is the resulting small value of the capacitor, and the iterative method often required to optimize the value.
 There is no explicit formula for calculating the capacitor value that works for all cases.
 A compensation method that uses a larger-value capacitor that is not as susceptible to parasitic capacitance effects can also be used.